osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 Unix accounts.
 The LCMAPS VOMS plugin enables LCMAPS to make mapping decisions based on the VOMS attributes of grid certificates, e.g.
 `/cms/Role=production/Capability=NULL`.
-In OSG 3.4, the LCMAPS VOMS plugin replaced GUMS and edg-mkgridmap as the authentication method at OSG sites.

 The OSG provides a default set of mappings from VOMS attributes to Unix accounts.
 By configuring LCMAPS, you can override these mappings, including changing the Unix account that a VO is mapped to;